maximemoreillon/shcp/README.md

-# shcp
+# Smart Home Control Panel

-Smart Home Control Panel
+This is a Node.js web app that allows users to control and monitor home automation MQTT devices.

-A Node.js application to control IoT devices via MQTT.
+It was built so as to learn about Node.js and is not intented to compete with existing software sharing the same function such as home assistant.

-This is a work in progress
+This is still a work in progress

 ## Dependencies